tandrewnichols/varity/README.md

   });
 ```

-There are some additional parameters that can be passed when using the object format, but to understand those, we need to talk about some of the other things you can do with string abbreviations.
+There are some additional parameters that can be passed when using the object format, but to understand those, we need to talk about some of the flags you can pass with parameters.

 ## Flags